 Christ will then turn away from the sheep and state to the "goats" or those who are on his left, "Away from me, you that are under God's curse!
 Away to the eternal fire which has been prepared for the Devil and his angels!"
 (Matthew 25:41).

 This parable is about the time of the judgment.
 The sheep are symbolic of those who follow and obey Christ, while the goats represent those who chose not to follow Jesus and His example on earth (a witness).

-The real point of the message, as you have likely guessed, is the difference in behavior between the two groups.
+The real point of the message, as you have likely guessed, is the difference in behavior between the two groups - the sheep and the goats.
 One group is merciful, kind, generous, loving and willing to do whatever it takes - even at their own expense - to help out another fellow human ('the least') in true need.
 Jesus regarded their actions as personally affecting him.

-The parable can thus be summed up: LOVE is the answer.
+Jesus' sheep and goats parable can thus be summed up: LOVE is the answer.
 Those dedicated to loving will receive love in return from all others of a like mind.
 But, where there is no love given, none will be returned.
 No love, no Kingdom.